udacity/mws-restaurant-stage-2/README.md

 A static webpage incrementally converted to a mobile-ready web application.

-In **Stage One**, the enhancements included:
+In **Stage Two**, the additions are:
-* conversion to responsive design
+* using the Gulp toolkit to handle image compression and asset concatenation
-* screen reader accessibility features
+* saving data from a server to a browser-side IndexedDB database
-* adding a service worker to cache content.
+* removing duplicate JavaScript functions

 ### Installation and usage
 * [Clone or download the data client repo](https://github.com/mejarc/mws-restaurant-stage-2.git)